Munich Practical Notes

 Before boarding, confirm that your carriage is marked Flughafen or Airport.
 If you want to avoid this entirely, take S8 when the route works for your starting station.

-Check MVGO for live conditions before you leave.
+Check live departures before leaving.
 Leave more time than feels necessary.

 | Station | Why useful |